James H. Payne: Tenth Circuit nomination under Bush

 According to available financial records, which dated to 1999, Judge Payne also had participated in cases in which he held stock in affected companies while he was serving as a magistrate judge in the Eastern District Court of Oklahoma.
 This information was not discovered during the review of his nomination as a federal district judge to the seat for the three districts in Oklahoma.

 As a result of the Salon article and questions raised, the American Bar Association on February 21 re-evaluated Judge Payne's nomination and downgraded their original judicial rating of him from "well qualified" to "qualified".
 In addition, the Senate Judiciary Committee and the chief judge of the 10th Circuit said they would investigate Payne's record further.

 While saying the "allegations were without merit", Judge Payne withdrew his nomination on March 8, 2006.
 He offered no further response to the article and refused to respond to the reporter seeking comments.
 He wrote to President Bush saying that he needed to oversee renovation of information technology systems of the District Courthouse in Muskogee.
 The allegations concerning financial conflicts of interest created the appearance of "extraordinary circumstances", which would have prevented his confirmation under the terms of the Gang of 14 deal.

-On May 4, 2006, President Bush nominated Jerome A. Holmes for the position at the Appeals Court.
+On May 4, 2006, President Bush nominated Jerome Holmes for the position on the appellate court.
 Holmes was confirmed by the Senate less than three months later.